 - 2 cloves garlic, minced

 - 1/4 teaspoon cayenne pepper (or more or less, optional)

 - Heat 1 teaspoon oil in a 6+ quart Dutch oven or soup pot over medium-high heat.
 Add sausage then saute until browned, 5-7 minutes.
 Transfer to a plate then set aside.
 Season both sides of chicken thighs with 1 teaspoon Cajun seasoning then place skin side down in Dutch oven.
 Sear on both sides until golden brown, 3-4 minutes a side (does not need to be cooked through,) then transfer to plate with sausage and set aside.

-  - Remove Dutch oven from heat for a few minutes to cool slightly then place back over medium heat.
+- Remove Dutch oven from heat for a few minutes to cool slightly then place back over medium-low heat.
 Add remaining 3 Tablespoons oil then sprinkle in flour and whisk constantly until mixture is the color of caramel, 10-15 minutes (this is your roux.)
 Add bell pepper, celery, and shallot or onion then saute until vegetables are slightly tender, 5 minutes, scraping the bottom of the Dutch oven often with a wooden spoon to make sure roux doesn't burn.
 Add garlic and tomato paste then saute for one more minute.

 - Add a couple big glugs of chicken broth at a time to the Dutch oven, using the wooden spoon to scrape up any bits on the bottom.
 Add remaining chicken broth, remaining 1 Tablespoon Cajun seasoning, bay leaves, smoked paprika, cayenne pepper, sauteed sausage and chicken thighs then turn heat up to bring gumbo to a boil.
 Turn heat down to medium then simmer uncovered for 1-1/2 hours, occasionally skimming off the fat that rises to the top.